codevalley/sidekick/docs/specs.md

 ## **Conclusion**

 This updated specification for Sidekick outlines a powerful, AI-driven executive assistant that leverages natural language processing and structured data management.
-By focusing on a JSON-based interaction model and local file storage, Sidekick provides a flexible and efficient solution for managing tasks, contacts, and contextual information.
+By focusing on a JSON-based interaction model, local file storage, and a two-stage processing approach, Sidekick provides a flexible and efficient solution for managing tasks, contacts, and contextual information.
 The system's ability to understand and process natural language inputs, combined with its structured data handling, positions it as a valuable tool for enhancing executive productivity and decision-making.